 TYR Men’s Durafast Elite Solid Swim Brief

 TYR is one of the big swimwear manufacturers.
-Their racing suit, the TYR Venzo Genesis tech suits, are one of my favorite pieces of swimming gear.
-Their training suits are also high-grade.
-The TYR Durafast Swim Brief is their most durable brief for lap swimming.
+Their racing suit, the TYR Venzo Genesis tech suits, is one of my favorite pieces of swimming gear.

 - Made of 94% polyester, 6% Lycra